KevinWorkman/HappyCoding/tutorials/android/_posts/2018-01-15-activities.md

 ## External Activities

 It's also possible to launch external activities, such as a browser or the camera app.
 To launch an activity, we have to create an `Intent` instance.
-How you do that depends on which external activity you want to launch, and you can find more information in [the documentation](https://developer.android.com/reference/android/content/Intent.html) for the `Intent` class.
+How you do that depends on which external activity you want to launch, and you can find more information in [the Android documentation](https://developer.android.com/reference/android/content/Intent.html) for the `Intent` class.

 Here's an example that would launch a browser to everybody's favorite website: